 If the Steelers in fact don’t resign Timmons, one name makes sense in free agency – and that is Gerald Hodges, formerly of the San Francisco 49ers.
 Hodges enjoyed a breakout campaign and was one of the only bright spots for the 49ers last year.

 With 83 total tackles, three sacks and two interceptions from the middle linebacker spot in a 3-4 defense, Hodges certainly impressed.
-This free agent addition makes too much sense not to happen if L.T. does in fact leave Pittsburgh.
-I would certainly be heartbroken to see Timmons in a different jersey next season.
-But an addition like Hodges would make it hurt a little less.
+This free agent addition makes too much sense not to happen if Timmons does in fact leave Pittsburgh.
+An addition like Hodges would help to replace a long time fan favorite.

 Next Up in the Series: Rounds 1-3 of the Draft